-A. H. Belo's newspapers, and the newspaper industry as a whole, are challenged to maintain and grow print circulation volume.
+A. H. Belo's newspaper and the newspaper industry as a whole are challenged to maintain and grow print circulation volume.
 To the extent circulation volume declines cannot be offset by rate increases, the Company will realize lower circulation revenue.
-Further, circulation volume declines could also result in lower rates and volumes for advertising revenue.
+Circulation volume declines could also result in lower rates and volumes for advertising revenue.